What is the museum's mission?

 Is there a place to park my car?

-Metered parking is available surrounding the museum on Cliff Drive and Pacific Coast Highway.
-The meters take quarters and credit cards.
-Additional street parking is available in the residential area east of the museum, across Pacific Coast Highway.
+Metered parking is available surrounding the museum on Cliff Drive and Coast Highway.
 The museum does not have a parking lot.
 There is a free trolley service available for visitors on weekends in the spring and daily during the summer months.
 Click here for more information.

 Photography for special and visiting exhibitions may be subject to different rules.
-Please check with the front desk when visiting the museum.
+Please check with the front desk for information.

 Is the museum wheelchair accessible?